Euphredes/Euphredes/README.txt

            Tears

 A poet's tears become bullets when they freeze.
-You see, reader, when I take from a book, I open it up randomly to catch where the paws of my sight have landed upright on a set of words.
+You see, Mr. Cole, when I take from a book, I open it up randomly to catch where the paws of my sight have landed upright on a set of words.